Jean Urquhart: Political career

+Member of the Scottish Parliament

 In the 2011 Scottish Parliament Election she stood as the SNP candidate for Shetland.
 She was elected from the regional list, becoming a SNP Member of the Scottish Parliament for the Highlands and Islands.
 She was a member of the Scottish National Party until October 2012, when she and John Finnie resigned from the party over the change to the party's NATO policy.
 She continued as an independent.
 In 2014, after Urquhart intervened, the Post Office Ltd made its mortgage service available to people in Bute, Lewis, Harris, Orkney, Shetland, Arran, Mull and Islay. in 2015 she raised the issue of the safety of sex workers, suggesting that legislation could be introduced that would enable some transformative actions be taken.

 In October 2015 it was reported that she would not be seeking re-election to the Scottish Parliament in 2016.
 The following month, having become a member of RISE – Scotland's Left Alliance, she became involved with drawing up its Highlands and Islands manifesto for this election.
 In January 2016 RISE announced their candidates, with Urquhart named as their lead for the Highlands and Islands regional list.
-RISE were not successful in electing any of their candidates in the 2016 Scottish Parliament election.
+RISE were not successful in electing any of their candidates in the 2016 Scottish Parliament election, receiving 0.4% of list votes in Urquhart's region.
 The alliance was subsequently deregistered in November 2020.

 Awards and honours

-She had been awarded a MBE in 1990 for services to the arts and the community, in recognition of the work she and her husband and others put in to establish The Ceilidh Place as a centre for the arts and tourism.
+She was awarded an MBE in 1990 for services to the arts and the community, in recognition of the work she and her husband and others put in to establish The Ceilidh Place as a centre for the arts and tourism.
 She was later offered an OBE but turned it down.
 In 2015, it was reported that she had decided to hand back her MBE, explaining that the awards system did not recognise the efforts of the many other people that had been involved.

 She received an honorary fellowship from the University of the Highlands and Islands in 2006.